-Full TitleA Phase 2 Study of MLN0128 in Patients with Advanced Squamous Cell Lung Cancers Harboring NFE2L2 and KEAP1 Mutations (NCI #9780)
+Full TitleA Phase 2 Study of MLN0128 (TAK-228) in Patients with Advanced Non-Small Lung Cancers Harboring NFE2L2 and KEAP-1 Mutations

 MLN 0128 (sapanisertib) is an investigational drug that interferes with cancer growth by blocking two protein complexes called mTORC1 and mTORC2.
 Laboratory studies have shown that it can kill squamous cell lung cancer cells that contain genetic mutations in NFE2L2 or KEAP1.